PostHog/posthog.com/contents/spotlight/startup-puzzle.md

 Once you’ve done that, says Scott, you need to pair that intuitive understanding with quantitative data, so you can understand if these behaviors exist in isolation or at scale.

-“We’re constantly standing next to founders who are just starting out and I do a healthy amount of interviews,” says Scott.
+“We’re constantly standing next to founders at each stage of the startup journey interviewing and learning about their experience,” says Scott.
 “But it’s one thing for a customer to say they want, need, or plan to do X, Y, or Z — and another thing if they actually do it.
 That’s where quantitative data is useful.
 You need both to create your ICP.”

 > **Putting it into practice:** It can help to [define a small number of reference customers](/founders/creating-ideal-customer-profile#5-reference-customers).
 Spend time with them to gather subjective data, while using a tool such as [PostHog](/startups) to collect hard facts.